Dakarakoso/mealsApp/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+Additional screenshots, code examples and demos work well in this space also link to more resources.